-Coriander Seed Essential Oil (Cilantro Leaf Essential Oil)
+Coriander Seed Essential Oil and Cilantro Leaf Essential Oil

 Coriandrum sativum is the botanical name for this intriguing plant.
 Both a seed oil and a leaf oil is commonly produced.
 Each oil offers different properties, so it is important to know whether you are working with the leaf oil or the seed oil.

 The common names most typically used to refer to the seed oil are Coriander Seed Oil or simply as Coriander Oil.
 For the leaf oil, you may hear it commonly referred to as either Cilantro Oil, Cilantro Leaf Oil, or Coriander Leaf Essential Oil.
 If it doubt, doublecheck with the supplier.

 Coriander Seed Essential Oil is an invigorating, stimulating oil.
 It is often noted for its use in aiding digestion and in assisting with aches, pains and arthritis.

 American College of Healthcare Sciences principal Dorene Petersen has undertaken research regarding cognitive and brain health.
 She presents that Coriander Seed Oil shows promise for management of neurodegenerative diseases.
 [Dorene Petersen, Presentation: Clinical Use of Aromatherapy for Brain Health: 7 Essential Oils.
 August 9, 2017, New Brunswick, NJ.
 Alliance of International Aromatherapists 2017 Conference.
 AIA 2017 Conference Proceedings page 221-222.]